 • Combe Avenue from Dufferin Street to Maxwell Street: on-street shared lane markings

-• Waterloo Avenue from Dufferin Street to Maxwell Street: on-street shared lane markings
+• Waterloo Avenue from Dufferin Street to Hove Street: on street shared lane markings

 • One-way cycle tracks on each side of the street protected with pre-cast concrete barriers

-• Removal of the centre turn lane from Dufferin Street to Chesswood Drive, eastbound left turn lane on Steeprock Drive at Dufferin Street will remain
+• Removal of the centre turn lane from Dufferin Street to Chesswood Drive.
+The eastbound left turn lane on Steeprock Drive at Dufferin Street remains

-• Gaps in the concrete barriers will permit motor vehicles, including large trucks to turn into and out of driveways and side streets
+• Gaps in the concrete barriers to permit motor vehicles, including large trucks to access driveways and side streets

 • Removal of westbound left-turn lane on Steeprock Drive at Chesswood Drive

-• No changes to parking as parking is currently not permitted on Steeprock Drive
+• No changes to parking.
+Parking is currently not permitted on Steeprock Drive

-• One lane of traffic will remain in each direction
+• One lane of traffic remains in each direction

-These streets are being considered for bikeways to improve connections between the Bathurst Manor neighbourhood and businesses, employment, and parks west of Allen Road via an existing path at Combe Avenue and Allen Road.
+Bikeways on these streets have been installed to improve connections between the Bathurst Manor neighbourhood and businesses, employment, and parks west of Allen Road via an existing path at Combe Avenue and Allen Road.

-On Whitehorse Road and Rimrock Road, the following is proposed:
+On Whitehorse Road and Rimrock Road, the following was installed:

 • One-way bike lanes on each side of the street